Search for University Jobs in Staff & Non-Managerial Professionals

 - Excellent customer service and the ability to communicate effectively with faculty and staff at all levels of the university.

 - Strong computer skills including proficiency with Microsoft Excel and Word.

 - Self-motivated and able to work both independently and as a team member.

 - Ability to read, interpret and analyze proposal guidelines and effectively explain them to faculty, noting impacts and potential issues.

 - Excellent time management and organizational skills; detail-oriented; and ability to manage multiple, shifting priorities and prioritize in a deadline-driven environment.

-- Knowledge of cost principles and their application to federal grant budgets.
+- Knowledge of 2 CFR 200 and their application to federal grants preferred.